Vishnu30603/Quikr-Car-Price-Prediction/README.md

 # 2.Importing the dataset
 The dataset is imported into the project for further processing.
 # 3.Data Cleaning
-The dataset undergoes a data cleaning process to handle any inconsistencies or missing values.
+The dataset undergoes a data-cleaning process to handle any inconsistencies or missing values.
 # 4.Exploratory Data Analysis
 An exploratory analysis of the dataset is performed to gain insights and understand the relationships between the variables.
 # 5.Data Preprocessing